GDale1/Templated-Mutation-Detection-with-TRACE/README.md

 Upon completion of each folder’s TRACE run* the data can be summed by utilizing the “Load_All_Results.m” script which has no input arguments.
 This outputs a file “AllDataByIgHV.mat” which contains a nested cell structure with the variable name “AllFinalResults” that contains all the data for each subfolder, grouped by IGHV sequence.

-*Note: TRACE is a computationally intensive script and reuires a long runtime.
+*Note: TRACE is a computationally intensive script and requires a long runtime.
 On average, each IgHV analysis takes 1 day to 1 week. **Running in parallel is highly recommended**